 At the Business School

-Student organizations provide networking opportunities with fellow students, faculty and members of the local business community.
+Student organizations provide networking opportunities with fellow students, faculty, and the local business community.
 They provide access to information about specific programs, offer way more ways to get involved with the Business School community, and are a fun and relaxed way to meet new people.

 Beta Alpha Psi – Theta Sigma Chapter (BAP)